 For hundreds of styles and ideas, check out the offerings on a home renovation site like Houzz.com.

 Has your affection dimmed for the porch light that came with the house?
 Or, maybe you think it’s wise to install an additional exterior light out by the back door or garage.

-The sconce shown above is listed for less than $50 on Houzz.
-If you are handy and install it yourself, you could add two for just under $100!
+This sconce on Houzz costs right around $50.
+If you are handy and install it yourself, you could add two for just under $100.

 9. Make a chalkboard wall

 Chalkboard paint can transform a kitchen wall into a place to keep a grocery or chores list, and an art spot where family and guests can doodle.

 In a child’s room, a chalkboard wall is a pallet for art that changes as the occupant grows up.
 In a home office … well, it just looks hipper than a whiteboard.

 Chalkboard paint is usually available at home improvement stores like Home Depot.